Fadeout

 Nautica cruise ship

-Regatta (formerly R2 of Renaissance Cruises): Marshall Islands registered, built 1998, 30,277 gross tons, 684 passengers, 386 crew members.
+MS Regatta (formerly R2 of Renaissance Cruises): Marshall Islands registered, built 1998, 30,277 gross tons, 684 passengers, 386 crew members.

 Itineraries: Mediterranean out of Civitivecchia (Rome) and Venice - Italy, Monte Carlo - Monaco, Barcelona - Spain, Piraeus (Athens) - Greece; Western/Northern Europe out of Dover and Tilbury (London) - UK, Barcelona - Spain, Stockholm - Sweden, Copenhagen - Denmark; Trans-Atlantic out of Barcelona - Spain and Miami, FL; Caribbean/Amazon out of Miami, FL; Panama Canal out of Miami, FL and Los Angeles, CA; Mexican Riviera out of Los Angeles, CA.